 - The disorder does not meet the criteria of any other profound developmental disorder or schizophrenia

-Sometimes Asperger syndrome also occurs together with other mental disorders:
+Sometimes Asperger syndrome also occurs together with other mental disorders that play a role:

-- One of the most frequent concomitant symptoms is depression, which is usually caused by impairments in private and professional life
+- One of the most frequent concomitant symptoms is depression.
+This develops when impairments in private and professional life are present

 - Some people with Asperger syndrome also meet the criteria for an obsessive-compulsive disorder or an obsessive personality disorder

-- If concentration difficulties are present, Asperger syndrome is easily confused with attention deficit hyperactivity disorder, ADHD.
+- If concentration difficulties are present, specialists can easily confuse Asperger syndrome with attention deficit hyperactivity disorder, ADHD.
 Both disorders can, however, also occur together

-- Occasionally a common occurrence of Asperger syndrome and Tourette’s syndrome has been described
+- Occasionally Asperger syndrome and Tourette’s syndrome occur at the same time

-- Sometimes a common occurrence of Asperger syndrome and anorexia nervosa (anorexia nervosa) is also observed
+- Sometimes Asperger syndrome and anorexia nervosa occur simultaneously as well

-Not every diagnosis of Asperger syndrome leads to its classification as a disease that should be considered or even treated.
+Not every diagnosis of Asperger syndrome leads to its classification as a disease.
+In many cases, doctors no longer treat the condition of Asperger syndrome.
 There are also no therapies that address the syndrome directly.
-Symptomatic therapy based on cognitive behavioral therapy approaches and social skills training is possible.
+Symptomatic therapy based on cognitive behavioral therapy approaches, speech therapy, and social skills training is possible.